pak-alex/pak-alex.github.io/_featured_categories/post-mortem.md

 title: Post Mortem

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: post-mortem
+slug: pm

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   An examination of my projects, collaborations, and their takeaways.
 ---